-- 1 Children in Local Authority care or previously in Local Authority care (as defined in Appendix A). - Where a child has a brother or sister attending this school at the time of entry.
-(As defined by the Local Authority, brother or sister means children who live in the same house as brother and sister, including adopted siblings, step brothers or sisters and foster brothers or sisters.) - 3 Where there are medical grounds for admitting a child (as defined in Appendix A). - 4 To admit the children from the following primary schools in the following order: Sandwich, Worth, Eastry, Northbourne, Cartwright and Kelsey, Sholden, Hornbeam, Goodnestone, Minster, Wingham, Preston, Nonington, Chilton, Monkton, Aylesham, St Joseph's at Aylesham, Warden House. - 5 Where a child has a parent who is an employee at the school (as defined in Appendix A). - 6 Nearness of child's permanent address to the school (as defined in Appendix A).
+- Looked after children and all previously looked after children, including internationally adopted previously looked after children (as defined in Appendix A). - Where a child has a brother or sister attending this school at the time of entry (as defined in Appendix A). - Where there are medical grounds for admitting a child (as defined in Appendix A). - 4 Where a child has a parent who is an employee at the school (as defined in Appendix A). - 5 Nearness of child's permanent address to the school (as defined in Appendix A).